arivictor/intentional-architecture-in-python/book/4-domain.md

 Not all business logic belongs in entities or value objects.
 Sometimes logic involves multiple objects or concepts that don't naturally fit into any single class.

 Consider class scheduling.
 You need to ensure two classes don't overlap in the same room.
 That's business logic.
 But does it belong in `FitnessClass`?
-Not really—it involves two classes and a room.
+No—it involves two classes and a room.
 Does it belong in `Room`?
 Maybe, but rooms aren't the primary concept here.

 This is where domain services come in.
 They're stateless objects that implement business logic that doesn't naturally belong to any entity.